moneysmartco/frontier_generators/README.md

 - Empty seed rake task
 - Landing pages
 - Acting as MsCore::Product
+- Decorators (with unique decorator of objects acting as MsCore::Product)

 ## Important Caveat: In Progress

 This gem is a work in progress.
-I make it for my own use to make my job easier.
-Some features I've implemented are in a "good enough" state.
-I use GitHub issues to manage my task list.
 If you find a deficiency, add an issue.

 Once this gem is in 1.0, I will push an actual gem.
 Things I want in place before I go to 1.0 are: